fukulon/fukulon.github.io/policy/privacy-no-user-data-collection.md

+Overview: No personal data will be collected by the referenced app.

 **Privacy Policy**

 This privacy policy applies to the referenced app linked to this policy (hereby referred to as "Application") for mobile devices that was created by fukulon (hereby referred to as "Service Provider").
 This service is intended for use "AS IS".